 Old sold item page

 I took a look at the sold item pages on other websites and tried to find out how they balance the info ratio between the sold item and available similar items.
+In the image below, the green area is the info of the sold item, pink area is the info of available similar items.

 To validate this, we planned to test different balances between sold and available item content.